Log in

 With third-party analytics tools

 Tools like Facelift Data Studio and Octopus CRM offer advanced tracking features.
 They provide deeper insights into impressions and performance beyond LinkedIn’s own analytics.
-There are many tools out there.
+There are many tools to export data.
 Try different ones after the built-in analytics from LinkedIn don’t cut it anymore.

 Screenshot showing tracking of LinkedIn analytics with third-party tool like octopus